User Guide

 `float`

-If muref is not provided, the reference viscosity is computed using the following formula:
+If **muref** is not provided, it is computed from **c1** and **Tref** using

 .. math::